eddietcc/CVEnotes/MyWebSQL/RCE/readme.md

 MyWebSQL version in 3.7 has remote code execution (RCE) vulnerability.

 ### Description
-MyWebSQL version in 3.7 has remote code execution (RCE) vulnerability.
+MyWebSQL version in 3.7 has remote code execution (RCE) when write a shell code in

 ### Concept
 1. Login by IP method, then create a test DB as below image red box.